KhronosGroup/SYCL_Reference/source/iface/platform.rst

 Queries this SYCL platform for information requested by the template parameter ``Param``.
-The type alias ``Param::return_type`` must be defined in accordance with the info parameters in :ref:`device descriptors<device>` to facilitate returning the type associated with the ``Param`` parameter.
+The type alias ``Param::return_type`` must be defined in accordance with the info parameters in `sycl::info::platform`_ to facilitate returning the type associated with the ``Param`` parameter.

 .. rubric:: Example